This is a guide covering everything you need to know about monospaced fonts.

 When we say horizontal spacing, we are talking about the width of the characters.
 In monospaced fonts, the width stays the same for all the characters and letters.

 Since the width is the same, the letters in monospaced fonts look farther apart than in proportional fonts, and they seem to have more spacing.

-A monospaced font is different from the proportional font because in a proportional font, all the letters occupy the minimum space horizontally.
+A monospaced font is different from a proportional font because, in a proportional font, all the letters occupy the minimum space horizontally.